Trump to NFL: 'No escaping to locker rooms'

 He added, "NFL, no escaping to Locker Rooms!," a reference to a new NFL policy giving players the option of remaining off the field during the playing of the anthem if they choose not to stand for it.
 Last month, the NFL announced teams could choose to require athletes in their arenas to stand during the playing of the anthem or face fines.

-The decision to cancel the Eagles' visit over the protests -- which were spurred by black athletes over what they believe is systemic abuse by police against people of color -- threatens to reignite a long-simmering, racially-tinged controversy.
+Trump's decision to cancel the visit over the protests -- which were spurred by black athletes over what they believe is systemic abuse by police against people of color -- threatens to reignite a long-simmering, racially-tinged controversy.

+The decision was made abruptly Monday after the White House was informed very few players would be attending, a White House official told CNN.
+The White House later acknowledged that the low expected attendance was a key factor, saying in a statement the team "decided to abandon their fans."

+The Eagles told the White House last Thursday that 81 people from its organization were expected to attend the celebration, the statement said.
+According to a senior administration official, the administration was informed that less than 10 people, including coaches and athletic trainers, were scheduled to attend the event.

 Players on the Eagles are some of the most outspoken social justice activists in the NFL, and multiple players took part in the protests during the anthem over the last two seasons.
 Many players from the team were not planning on attending the ceremony as a protest of Trump, his policies and his outspoken criticism of players who chose to kneel during the anthem.